 Over the 15 year period analyzed, the Action Alerts PLUS Portfolio generated a 64.5% cumulative return.
 In contrast, here’s how our Investment Models performed over that same time:

 |Investment Model Performance (8/1/2001 – 3/31/2016)|

-What you may find even more exciting is that three of our Investment Models: The Asset Rotation Model, 401(k) Allocation Model, and TSP Allocation Model, are actually complete portfolio management solutions.
-This means that the returns you would have earned had you been following these Investment Models would have applied to your entire portfolio.
+What you may find even more interesting is that three of our investment models: The Asset Rotation Model, 401(k) Allocation Model, and TSP Allocation Model, are actually complete portfolio management solutions.
+This means that the returns you would have earned had you been following these investment models would have applied to your entire portfolio.

 In contrast, Cramer’s Action Alerts PLUS Porfolio only invests in stocks.
-So in addition to the (not so spectacular) performance, you may have also experienced a drag from the fixed income portion of your portfolio, leading to an even lower overall return.
+So in addition to the (not so spectacular) performance seen above, you may have also experienced a drag from the fixed income portion of your portfolio, leading to an even lower overall return.

 You can find out more about it here.

 Our investment models are available to the public, cost less than the price of a gym membership to access, and will deliver outstanding performance for you and your family.
 In as little as 15 minutes per month you can follow our Investment Models in your own accounts, and achieve performance that even Jim Cramer would be envious of.